cate-sensu/fake_sensu/README.md

 A sensu api without all the dependencies.
 For testing.

 ## Usage
-Include it in your spec helper, and start it
+Include it in your spec or test helper, and start it:

 ```ruby
 require 'fake_sensu'